Creating and Running a Slim Project in ServBay

 public/index.php

-to handle all requests.
-Create apublic
+) to handle all requests.
+In your project root, create apublic

-file inside.bashmkdir public touch public/index.php
+file inside it.bashmkdir public touch public/index.php

 1

-2 - Edit the entry file: Open
+2 - Edit the Entry File: Open

 public/index.php